david-martin/proposals/push/ups_integration_with_openshift.md

 }
 ```

-The developer is free to choose which Variants, from all available Variants in the Push Appplication in UPS, are linked to each Mobile Client.
-The are also free to create as many Variants as they want, but only link one of each Variant type to a MobileClient.
+For a first iteration of this, it will be possible to create at most 1 of each variant type that is relevant to the Mobile Client.
 For example, the following relations are possible:

-* an Android Mobile Client with and Android Variant
+* an Android Mobile Client with an Android Variant
 * a Cordova Mobile Client with just an iOS Variant
 * a Cordova Mobile Client with an iOS Variant and Android Variant
-* a Xamarin Mobile Client with a Windows Variant and Android Variant
+* a Xamarin Mobile Client with an iOS Variant and Android Variant

 But the following would not be possible:

-* a Cordova Mobile client with 2 Android Variants (The developer should switch between Variants as desired and use just 1 at a time)
+* a Cordova Mobile client with 2 Android Variants (The developer should modify the variant to include the credentials they want at that point in time)

+Future work could include allowing multiple Variants of a type to be created, and switching between which Variant is currently associated with a Mobile Client.

 ## Binding to UPS for server-side Integration